-Incorrect controller settings are the biggest culprit of residential water waste and high water bills.
-Luckily, scheduling it properly — and preventing water waste — is as easy as 1-2-3!
+Wonky controller settings are the biggest culprit of residential water waste and high water bills.
+Luckily, taming your unruly timer — and preventing water waste — is as easy as 1-2-3!

-First things first, we need to make sure the controller is set to the correct date and time.
+First things first, make sure the controller is set to the correct date and time.
 This step is critical because if the time and/or date is incorrect, it could land you a citation depending on your city’s watering rules.

 You only need to tell your controller three things to set it correctly.